Archive for the ‘Holidays’ Category

-Gift giving is not only expensive but also can contribute to an already cluttered space.
+I think most of us can agree that gift giving is not only expensive but also contributes to an already cluttered space.
 Kids receive too many toys, most of which they’ll probably never play with.
 Dad may receive that tie he’ll never wear or mom may receive another kitchen gadget she’ll never use.
-Why not rethink this gift giving thing.
-Save the money you were going to spend on gifts and put it towards the family skiing trip or cruise you’ve always wanted to take.
+Try & stay focused when shopping.
+Don’t let sales distract & trick you into buying something you don’t need or want.
+When shopping for others buy things that the person would appreciate & use.

 Some suggestions for gifts that will not add to the clutter or take up valuable space are: